 Greek Words In English That Will Surprise You

-You’re already speaking a little Greek and you didn’t even know!
+You’re already using Greek words in English and you didn’t even know!

 Traveling to a country where you don’t speak the language can be daunting.
 However, in most places, especially the highly touristic destinations in Greece, like Athens and the islands, you will have no problem communicating in English.
 But if you do happen to get stuck, in almost every case there is someone whose more than willing to help, or at least dabble in a little sign language.
 But whether you know it or not, you actually already speak a little Greek.
 Yes you!